Sales Outreach Mistakes You’re Making & How to Fix It

 So physically type in “directors” or “chief financial officers” or all the C-level titles you want to target.

-You’re relying solely on InMail to reach out to prospects
+C.) You’re relying solely on InMail

 Often clients tell us that they aren’t getting any response from their InMail messages on Linkedin.